Last update:

 plots an image of the same flare using the visibility forward fit algorithm.

-In the background, these two algorithms turn off the annular sector engine used by e.g. clean and pixon, switch on the visibility engine, create visibilities from the level-0 files, and apply one of the two visibility algorithms to generate the image.
+In the background, these visibility-based algorithms turn off the annular sector engine (used by non-visibility-based algorithms such as clean and pixon), switch on the visibility engine, create visibilities, and apply the image algorithm to generate the image.

 These methods can also be applied to create image cubes: